 If they meet the program’s minimum eligibility requirements, the province or territory may contact and notify them about their nomination.

 These applicants may then submit their applications and receive Canadian permanent resident status.
-Following this, applicants will need to complete a police clearance check and a medical exam and submit any additional documents the province or territory requests.
+Following this, applicants must complete a police clearance check and a medical exam and submit any additional documents the province or territory requests.

 Related Topic: How to Get a Job Offer from Outside Canada?